Pylons-tech/pylons/docs/spec/03_messages.md

 - `enabled`
 - `extraInfo`

-following the established regex restrictions.
+Updates must follow the established regex restrictions.

-The `version` field MUST be greater than the current version when updating (ex. v0.1.1 > v0.1.0).
+The `version` field MUST be greater than the current version.
+For example, v0.1.1 > v0.1.0.

 ```protobuf
 message MsgUpdateRecipe {